MARINE CAPTAIN GRADE 1

 Major Responsibilities:

-- Directs all operations and driving/operating of an assigned vessel in service to and from the Toronto Islands for the transportation of passengers and freight or in charter service in Toronto Harbour and the waters of Lake Ontario in the vicinity of the Toronto Islands.
+- Directs all operations and driving of assigned vessel in service to and from the Toronto Islands for the transportation of passengers and freight or in charter service in Toronto Harbour and the waters of Lake Ontario in the vicinity of the Toronto Islands.

-- Assumes complete accountability for the vessel, mainland and island gate management, crowd control, and ensuring the proper conduct and discipline of the crew and the safety of all passengers.
+- Assumes complete accountability for the vessel, mainland and island gate management, crowd control, and the proper conduct and discipline of the crew, as well as the safety of all passengers.

 - Selects and evaluates the performance of assigned staff.